delftwaves/swash-docs/docs/getting_started/tuto2/index.rst

 At the basis of SWASH input is the so-called *command file* which contains some essential commands.
 These commands include the following components:

-- the computational mesh domain,
+- create/read the computational mesh domain,
-- input data such as the bathymetry and currents,
+- read input data such as the bathymetry and currents,
-- boundary conditions,
+- impose boundary conditions,
-- some physical and numerical parameters, and finally
+- set some physical and numerical parameters, and finally
-- the output locations and output parameters.
+- define the output locations and output parameters.

 For a list of available commands, click `here <https://swash.sourceforge.io/online_doc/swashuse/swashuse.html#description-of-commands>`_.